inform-us/requirements_specifications/informus/rules/Delirium.md

 - clinical guideline recommended charting frequency for RASS differs depending on time of day
 - in line with other documentation we add 15 minutes leeway to the validity of the documented score to allow for clinical leeway

-### RASS generate 1-hour epoch
+### RASS generate
-1) RASS scores documented between 06:00 - 21.59 is valid for 75 minute
+1) RASS scores documented between 06:00 - 21.59 is valid for 75 minutes
 2) RASS scores documented between 22:00 - 05:59 is valid 255 minutes (4 hours & 15 minutes)
-3) Using score d_t stamp and above validty criteria, generate 1-hour RASS epochs

 ### CAM-ICU
 1) For eligible patients (RASS -3 to +4), the CAM-ICU metric should be documented once per 12-hour shift